system76/tech-docs/src/models/thelio-astra-a1-n1/repairs.md

 1. Follow the steps above to [remove the top case](#removing-the-top-case), [remove the side brace](#removing-the-side-brace), [remove the CPU duct](#removing-the-cpu-duct), [remove the GPU](#replacing-the-gpu), and [remove the heatsink-mounted CPU fans](#steps-to-replace-the-heatsink-mounted-cpu-fans).
 2. While holding the CPU cooler in place so it doesn't fall, loosen the screws to the left and right of the CPU cooler.
-    - The two screws on the left side use the outer holes.
-    - The two screws on the right side use the inner holes.

 ![CPU cooler screws](./img/cpu-cooler-screws.webp)